aqeeljavaid/XML-Sitemap-Generator-JavaScript/README.md

  - Unlimited pages

 ## How to use
-Configure the crawler by modifying the `sitemap-generator.php` file
+Configure the crawler by modifying the `generateSitemap.js` file
  - Select URL to crawl
  - Select the file to which the sitemap will be saved
  - Select change frequency (always, daily, weekly, monthly, never, etc...)